Support for learners

 From your allocation we will pay for all your essential course costs, (these will be made “in kind”, transferring money on your behalf to the relevant college department).

-Also from your allocation we will contribute towards your travel costs, if required, this will be in the form of a termly bus pass.
+Also from your allocation we will contribute towards your travel costs, if required, this will be in the form of an annual bus pass.

 The remainder of your allocation will be paid weekly, directly into your bank account.
 However, this is entirely dependent on your attendance and behaviour at college and should this be unsatisfactory for any particular week, then your payment(s) may be withheld.